ctemelkuran/SQLDataAccessDemo/README.md

 # SQLDataAccessDemo

-A Demo for accessing SQL iwth Dapper micro-ORM.
+A Demo for accessing SQL with Dapper micro-ORM.